simo026q/mnz-dashboard/README.md

   - BMW M Hybrid V8
   - **[NEW]** Porsche 963

 It may work with other cars, but these are the ones that will be tested for new releases and added new features to.
-If you want to request a car to be added, please [open an issue](https://github.com/simo026q/mnz-dashboard/issues/new) and it might be added if enough people want it.
+If you want to request a car to be added, please [**Open an Issue**](https://github.com/simo026q/mnz-dashboard/issues/new) and it might be added if enough people want it.

 ## Labels